twopirllc/pandas-ta/README.md

 **Programming Conventions**
 ===========================

 **Pandas TA** has three primary "styles" of processing Technical Indicators for your use case and/or requirements.
-They are: _Conventional_, _DataFrame Extension_, and the _Pandas TA Strategy_.
+They are: _Standard_, _DataFrame Extension_, and the _Pandas TA Strategy_.
 Each with increasing levels of abstraction for ease of use.
 As you become more familiar with **Pandas TA**, the simplicity and speed of using a _Pandas TA Strategy_ may become more apparent.
 Furthermore, you can create your own indicators through Chaining or Composition.
 Lastly, each indicator either returns a _Series_ or a _DataFrame_ in Uppercase Underscore format regardless of style.

-_Conventional_
+_Standard_
 ====================
 You explicitly define the input columns and take care of the output.